bevry-archive/gostatic/README.md

 - Securer
 - Often file based (not all the time however)
   - no database to maintain
-  - edit sourcefiles with servertools (grep etc)
+  - edit sourcefiles directly and with servertools (grep etc)
 - Often abstract friendly (not all the time however)